 50:50 Sen. Richard Burr (R-NC): Why haven’t you waived labeling requirements from trusted manufacturers in countries like the UK, Australia or Canada?
 Couldn’t manufacturers provide temporary labels on imported formula?
 Cans if the label is printed in a language other than English until US manufacturing is restored?
 Some countries have higher nutritional requirements.
 Why can’t we provide a waiver for their products to come into the country?
 Dr. Robert Califf: We’ve waived many of the requirements that are the ones that make sense, but the directions have to be clear to Americans in language that’s understandable so the formula can be mixed correctly.
 An error in mixing up the formula for example, can lead to a very sick infant not getting the right nutrition.

 2:16:18 Dr. Robert Califf: We saw the lack of quality in the system and the lack of accountability for the problems that were there.
 And so we had to invoke the Justice Department to negotiate a consent decree, which is essentially Abbott saying, “Yes, we had all these problems.
 Here’s exactly what we’re going to do to fix them.”
 For legal reasons, I can’t discuss the exact details of the negotiation, but let’s just say that it took a little armwrestling to get to the point where the Justice Department got Abbott to sign the consent decree.

-May 25, 2022 Committee on Energy and Commerce: Subcommittee on Oversight and Investigations
+Committee on Energy and Commerce, Subcommittee on Oversight and Investigations

 Robert M. Califf, Commissioner, Food and Drug Administration